highfestiva/scimed-surveyor/README.md

 One link to a topic could be http://host:port/pubtator/pancreatic-cancer?filter=%5B%7B%22medicine%22%3A%5B%22surgery%22%5D%7D%2C%7B%22chemical%22%3A%5B%22gemcitabine%22%5D%7D%5D
 , where the filter parameter decodes to `[{"medicine":["surgery"]},{"chemical":["gemcitabine"]}]`.

-When clicking on the link, the user is taken to atopic page where she is free to modify her session filters using the [x] and [Compare] buttons.
+When clicking on the link, the user is taken to a topic page where she is free to modify her session filters using the [x] and [Compare] buttons.
 All filters are carried by the URL, nothing is stored in cookies or otherwise.

-The default filters and other settings are configurable in `http-server/conf/settings.py`.
+The default filters and other settings are configurable in [http-server/conf/settings.py](blob/master/http-server/conf/settings.py).
 That file is loaded runtime, and changing it does not require you to re-deploy the docker containers.
 This is what `settings.py` look like:

 ````python
 {